-In rule 3, the formula $(\varphi \Rightarrow \psi)$ can be called an implication, whose antecedent is φ and whose consequent is ψ .
-In rule 4, the formula $\exists x \varphi$ is an instantiation11 of φ .
-Note here that x serves as a syntactic variable; the formulas $\exists y \varphi$ and $\exists z \varphi$ and so on are also instantiations of φ .
-Note also for example that the string $\neg \varphi$ in rule 2 is not a string of two symbols, \neg and φ ; it is the string that begins with \neg and continues with all of the symbols that are in the string called φ .
-11Unlike negation and implication, the term instantiation does not appear to be in common use, although it is found in Shoenfield [30, p.
+In rule 3, the formula $(\varphi \Rightarrow \psi)$ can be called an implication, whose antecedent is $\varphi$ and whose consequent is $\psi$ .
+In rule 4, the formula $\exists x \varphi$ is an instantiation of $\varphi$ .
+Note here that x serves as a syntactic variable; the formulas $\exists y \varphi$ and $\exists z \varphi$ and so on are also instantiations of $\varphi$ .

+Note also for example that the string $\neg \varphi$ in rule 2 is not a string of two symbols, $\neg$ and $\varphi$ ; it is the string that begins with $\neg$ and continues with all of the symbols that are in the string called $\varphi$ .

+$^{23}$

+:neg :imp

+mula

+rt:e

+&lt;sup>12Unlike negation and implication, the term instantiation does not appear to be in common use, although it is found in Shoenfield [34, p.
 18].
-The formula $\exists x \varphi$ will be understood to say that φ is true in some instance-that is, for some value of x; so it makes sense to call the formula an instantiation.
-If a formula is defined using only the first three rules of the definition, let us say that the formula is quantifier-free.12 In other words, a quantifier-free formula is a formula in which the symbol \exists does not occur.
-I take formulas to be fundamental objects, more fundamental than numbers.
-In English at least, there is no system for assigning words to all of the numbers, because number names are not customarily repeated.
+The formula $\exists x \varphi$ will be understood to say that $\varphi$ is true in some instance-that is, for some value of x; so it makes sense to call the formula an instantiation.
+If a formula is defined using only the first three rules of the definition, let us say that the formula is quantifier-free.
+In other words, a quantifier-free formula is a formula in which the symbol $\exists$ does not occur.
+Formulas and numerals I take formulas to be fundamental objects, more fundamental than numbers.
+We have just described how to obtain all of the $\in$ -formulas.
+However, in English at least, there is no system for naming, in words, all of the numbers.
+Number names are not customarily repeated.
 Two twos are four; ten tens are a hundred; a thousand thousands are a million.
 A million millions were, in France in the 16th century, given the name billion, although this later came to understood as the name for a thousand millions.
 If we must speak of a billion billions, or a billion billion billions, then we do so; but if we must refer repeatedly to these numbers, we shall probably come up with new words for these numbers.
 It is clearer in writing that all numbers can be named; but still it is not easy to write down the algorithm whereby all numbers can be written in order, as numerals.
 We must first understand that there are ten digits.
 These may best be understood as forming a circle as in Figure 2.1.
 For